sprucelabsai/spruce-documentation/src/pages/getting-started/frameworks/flask.md

----
-title: Transitioning from Flask to Spruce
+# Transitioning from Flask to Spruce
----

 Flask is a Python web framework that provides the tools necessary for building simple web applications quickly.
 On the other hand, Spruce is a TypeScript-based full-stack framework designed to create scalable web applications with a focus on modern web development practices.
 This guide will help Flask developers understand how to transition to Spruce.